FlowFuse/website/peopleops/index.md

 If you live in a country where a statutory Parental Leave benefit is available, you will be required to claim statutory Parental Leave pay (if you are eligible).

-Whilst statutory parental leave will vary from country-to-country, at FlowForge we have a mandatory 4-week, full-pay, Parental Leave policy.
-Any employee is able to extend this to 6-weeks if they wish, without requiring manager approval.
+Any employee can take up to 6-weeks if they wish without requiring manager approval.
+We recommend a minimum of 4 weeks, but recognise it's a personal choice to make.
 Further leave can be requested, but should be discussed with your manager.

 If you live in a country that offers statuatory leave longer than this, then FlowForge will abide by this.